rejuvyesh/homepage/posts/2013-11-24-introduction-to-biclustering.md

 Clustering is one of the most fundamental techniques in _unsupervised learning_.
 The main idea is fairly ^[May be even deceptively] simple: organize objects into groups such that the members are similar in some way.
 The definition of **similarity** here, gives rise to a wide variety of problems and their solutions via various algorithms.

-What's common in these clustering algorithms is that we have a dataset, usually represented as an $n \time m$ matrix, where $n$ is the number of samples and $m$ are the features for these samples.
+What's common in these clustering algorithms is that we have a dataset, usually represented as an $n \times m$ matrix, where $n$ is the number of samples and $m$ are the features for these samples.
 A typical clustering algorithm will either cluster these samples according to some measure along one of these features or cluster the features together according to some measure along the samples.

 ![Scatter plot of Clusters](/images/clustering.png)